tom-doerr/llm_agent_evolution_2/README.md

 # LLM Agent Evolution

-A framework for evolving LLM-based agents through evolutionary algorithms.
+A framework for evolving LLM-based agents through evolutionary algorithms for any measurable goal.

 ## Overview